Generic Name: Granisetron hydrochloride

 Chemotherapy-Induced Nausea and Vomiting

-In patients receiving Granisetron tablets 1 mg bid for 1, 7 or 14 days, or 2 mg daily for 1 day, adverse experiences reported in more than 5% of the patients with comparator and placebo incidences are listed in Table 4.
+In patients receiving Granisetron hydrochloride tablets 1 mg twice a day for 1, 7 or 14 days, or 2 mg daily for 1 day, adverse experiences reported in more than 5% of the patients with comparator and placebo incidences are listed in Table 4.

 |Percent of Patients with Event|

-In the absence of a placebo group, there is uncertainty as to how many of these events should be attributed to Granisetron, except for headache, which was clearly more frequent than in comparison groups.
+In the absence of a placebo group, there is uncertainty as to how many of these events should be attributed to Granisetron hydrochloride, except for headache, which was clearly more frequent than in comparison groups.

 Radiation-Induced Nausea and Vomiting

-In controlled clinical trials, the adverse events reported by patients receiving Granisetron tablets and concurrent radiation were similar to those reported by patients receiving Granisetron tablets prior to chemotherapy.
+In controlled clinical trials, the adverse events reported by patients receiving Granisetron hydrochloride tablets and concurrent radiation were similar to those reported by patients receiving Granisetron hydrochloride tablets prior to chemotherapy.
 The most frequently reported adverse events were diarrhea, asthenia, and constipation.
-Headache, however, was less prevalent in this patient population
+Headache, however, was less prevalent in this patient population.